ifeanyiih/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **File created: 16-whatsnext**
 This script: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+## 17. I hate bins
+**File created: 17-hidethisword**
+This script: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.